 Having a steady supply of foliage is key to successfully making bouquets throughout the season—in spring, during the long months of summer, and into early fall.
-In this post, I’ll share the best staple foliages and foliage-like fillers, along with several of my favorite new varieties for 2020.
+In this post, I’ll share the best staple foliages and foliage-like fillers, along with several of my favorite varieties.

-Most of the varieties here can be grown from seed (the exceptions are raspberry greens, scented geranium, and ninebark).
-For more great fillers, like amaranth, millet, and cress, check out my recent post on Grasses, Grains, and Pods.
+Most of the varieties here can be grown from seed (the exceptions are ninebark, raspberry greens, and scented geranium).
+For more great fillers, like amaranth, cress, and millet, check out my post on Grasses, Grains, & Pods.

 Scent is a bonus with many of these varieties.
 Some are culinary herbs with a magnetic fragrance (that might make you hungry), and others, like bells of Ireland and the eucalyptus varieties, have a fresh, clean scent.
 A few stems of any of these fragrant-leaved varieties will add perfume to your arrangements and bouquets.

 Harvest once the green bells start to form along the stem.
 Remove leaves from the lower half of the stem because they often yellow.
-Expect a vase life of up to 2 weeks with the use of floral preservative.
+Expect a vase life of 7 to 10 days with the use of floral preservative.

-Bupleurum (pictured above): The bright, chartreuse green blooms of this easy-to-grow flower add sparkle and interest to early summer arrangements.
-I love to combine the airy stems with brilliant jewel tones or simple clean whites and greens.
+The bright, chartreuse-green blooms of bupleurum (pictured above) add sparkle and interest to early-summer arrangements.
+I love to combine the airy stems of this easy-to-grow flower with brilliant jewel tones or simple, clean whites and greens.

-Harvest when flowers are fully open, otherwise they have a tendency to wilt.
-Fresh flowers last an incredibly long time in the vase, 7 to 10 days, with or without flower food.
+Harvest when flowers are fully open; otherwise, they have a tendency to wilt.
+Fresh flowers last an incredibly long time in the vase, 8 to 10 days, with or without flower food.

-Honeywort (pictured above): One of the most uniquely colored flowers I’ve ever grown, a single stem in full bloom can be silver, blue, purple, and green all at the same time.
+One of the most uniquely colored flowers I’ve ever grown, a single stem of honeywort (pictured above) in full bloom can be silver, blue, purple, and green all at the same time.
 Featuring gracefully arching stems with nodding blooms, these plants are easy to grow and produce a bumper crop for many weeks.
 Honeywort combines beautifully with most other flowers and makes a great bouquet filler.
 Bees love it.

 Start seed indoors in trays 6 weeks before last frost; transplant out after all danger of frost has passed.

-Harvest during the coolest hours of the day and then treat stems right away by dipping the bottom 2 to 3 inches (5 to 7.6 cm) in boiling water for 7 to 10 seconds and then placing them into cool water with preservative.
+Harvest during the coolest hours of the day and treat stems right away by dipping the bottom 2 to 3 in (5 to 8 cm) in boiling water for 7 to 10 seconds and then placing them in cool water with preservative.
 Stems get very floppy immediately after harvest, but once hydrated, honeywort has a vase life of 7 to 10 days.

-Mint: I was advised to never plant this vigorous spreader but am so glad I didn’t listen.
-Mint is one of the first foliage plants available to harvest in the spring and makes early spring bouquets possible.
+I was advised to never plant this vigorous spreader but am so glad I didn’t listen.
+Mint is one of the first foliage plants available to harvest in the spring and makes early-spring bouquets possible.

 My two favorite varieties are of the same species, Mentha suaveolens: apple mint and its variegated sister, pineapple mint.
 They have a fruity fragrance and slightly fuzzy leaves that are larger than those of other mints.
-Apple mint is a beautiful medium green, while the pineapple ‘Variegata’ is green and creamy white.
-They are hardy to Zone 5 and can grow up to 2 feet (60 cm).
+Apple mint (pictured above) is a beautiful medium green, while the pineapple ‘Variegata’ is green and creamy white.
+They are hardy to zone 5 and can grow up to 2 ft (60 cm).

 You can start plants from seed in either spring (in cold climates) or autumn, when varieties are available in nurseries.
 Plant in full sun to part shade, in a place where they can wander without causing any trouble.
 If you don’t want your mint to spread, tuck plants into large pots or a whiskey barrel planter.

-Queen Anne’s Lace: This beautiful hardy annual—actually a false Queen Anne’s Lace—is one of the most productive and versatile filler plants you can grow from seed.
-The lacy flower heads and crisp green-and-white color mix well with everything and provide an invaluable backbone for late spring/early summer bouquets.
+This beautiful hardy annual—actually a false Queen Anne’s lace—is one of the most productive and versatile filler plants you can grow from seed.
+The lacy flower heads and crisp green-and-white color mix well with everything and provide an invaluable backbone for late-spring and early-summer bouquets.
 I plant hundreds of them each year and use every single stem.

-Plants get large, so space them 18 inches (46 cm) apart, and be sure to stake them early so they don’t topple over in heavy spring rains.
+Plants get large, so space them 12 to 18 in (30 to 46 cm) apart, and be sure to stake them early so they don’t topple over in heavy spring rains.
 For staking, I recommend using flower netting attached to sturdy posts, since these plants are quite bulky.
-To extend the harvest, succession sow every 2 weeks.
+To extend the harvest, succession-sow every 2 weeks.

 Cut when about 80 percent of the flowers on a stem are open.
 If harvested much earlier, the stems have a tendency to wilt.
 Fresh flowers will last 6 to 8 days in the vase with flower preservative.

-Sweet Pea vines: Sweet peas were the flowers that inspired me to begin my flower journey, and they are a favorite at our farm.
-We offer more varieties of sweet pea than any other plant, including many new introductions for 2020, several developed by renowned breeder Keith Hammett of New Zealand.
-Check out my recent blog post on new sweet pea varieties.
+Sweet peas (pictured above) were the flowers that inspired me to begin my flower journey, and they are a favorite at our farm.
+We offer more varieties of sweet pea than any other plant, several developed by renowned breeder Keith Hammett of New Zealand.
+Be sure to check out this blog post on my favorite sweet pea varieties.

 While sweet peas are beloved for their gorgeous, fragrant blooms, they also are a surprisingly wonderful filler.
 The wild-looking vines add amazing texture, shape, and volume to arrangements.
-We typically get about a week’s vase life from the foliage and tendrils.
+We typically get a vase life of 4 to 5 days from the foliage and tendrils.

-Basil: With a spicy, licorice-like scent, basil is one of the most fragrant, easy to grow, and abundant summer foliage plants.
+With a spicy, licorice-like scent, basil is one of the most fragrant, easy-to-grow, and abundant summer foliage plants.
 Plants are easy to start from seed, but they should be protected from cool weather in the spring, so don’t set them outside until all danger of frost has passed.
-(In our cool climate, basil must be grown in low tunnels to lessen disease pressure and extend the stem length.)
+(In our cool climate, basil must be grown in low tunnels to lessen disease pressure and extend the stem length).

-‘Mrs. Burns Lemon’ (above right) fills a room with its clean, citrusy scent.
+‘Mrs. Burns Lemon’ (pictured above, right) fills a room with its clean, citrusy scent.
 The bright green foliage and white flowers are fragrant, and we combine them with zinnias for a fast, beautiful bouquet from midsummer through autumn.

 ‘Aromatto’ (pictured above) is a handsome variety that features tall, deep purple stems, glossy bicolor plum-veined leaves, and brilliant amethyst flower spikes.
 The aromatic foliage is a spicy combination of licorice and mint.